Skip to content

 Designed for Git:

 The workspace init generates .gitignore and .gitattributes automatically.
-The .gitattributes file sets up Git LFS for binary assets (.glb, .fbx, .png, .jpg, etc.) — make sure you have Git LFS installed if you’re using those.
+The .gitattributes file sets up Git LFS for binary assets (.glb, .fbx, .png, .jpg, etc.), so make sure you have Git LFS installed if you’re using those.